 1. It is almost entirely online.
-While I will be available during regular office hours, it is entirely possible and acceptable to complete all the requirements of this course on your computer without meeting me once in person during the semester.
+While I will be available during regular office hours, it is entirely possible and acceptable to complete all the requirements of this course on your computer, without physically meeting any of your fellow students.

 2. This course is asynchronous.
 That means there are no regular meeting times.
 You can complete the requirements during normal school hours.
 You can complete the requirements at home after dinner or at four in the morning if you please.

 3. In order to participate in this course, you will need to acquire access to a number of programs.
 This course will be based in Canvas, like the syllabus that you’re reading now.
 The assignments will appear in the assignments tab here.
-Your grades will also be listed on canvas (but they won’t be tabulated – more on that later).
-Besides Canvas, we’ll be using Revel (from Pearson) which hosts the main textbook, Milestone Documents for additional readings, Slack for discussion and Hypothes.is in order to annotate draft papers and summarize documents on the class blog.
+Your grades will also be listed on Canvas (but they won’t be tabulated – more on that later).
+Besides Canvas, we’ll be using Revel (from Pearson) which hosts the main textbook, Milestone Documents for additional readings and Slack for discussion.
 Don’t worry if this list sounds daunting, the first week of class will be devoted to helping you acquire access to and master all these tools.

 This University abides by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, which stipulates that no student shall be denied the benefits of an education “solely by reason of a handicap.”
 If you have a documented disability that may impact your work in this class and for which you may require accommodations, please see the Disability Resource Coordinator as soon as possible to arrange accommodations.
 In order to receive accommodations, you must be registered with and provide documentation of your disability to: the Disability Resource Office, which is located in the Library and Academic Resources Center, Suite 169.

 You do not have to purchase any physical books because all your reading for this class will be found online.
-Nonetheless, all students are required to purchase access to two resources; The textbook Learning US History, Volume II by H.W, Brands et. al. and an online collection of primary sources called Milestone Documents.
+Nonetheless, all students are required to purchase access to two resources; The textbook Learning US History, Volume II by H.W, Brands and an online collection of primary sources called Milestone Documents.
 [I will know when you have purchased access to both these resources as the publishers provide me a class list.]
 I will invite you to the Brands textbook online.
-Milestone Documents will be accessed through a green card available through the book store or through their web site, milestonedocuments.com.
+Milestone Documents will be accessed through their web site, milestonedocuments.com.

 There will also be sources from out on the World Wide Web that you should consult in order to complete each assignment.
 The appropriate links to those (free) sources will be near the bottom of each assignment and will be listed on the class blog shortly after the assignment goes live here on Canvas.

 You may be shocked at the amount of reading that is listed at the bottom of each assignment.
 Relax.
-You are not expected to read all of it.
-Indeed, you and your fellow students will be summarizing some of it each week specifically to help the rest of you decide whether you want to read that particle piece of reading or not.
-However, you will be expected to read and test on two chapters from the Brands book for each assignment and to include information from at least five other sources in the essays that are the product of each assignment.
-To find five sources that are appropriate for your particular essay, you may need read more than five.
+You are not expected to read all of it every week.
+However, you will be expected to read and test on one or two chapters from the Brands book for each assignment.
 Of course, I encourage you to read more than that if you are so inclined, but reading everything listed at the bottom of each assignment is not a requirement of this course.

 Assignments and Grades

-10% OF YOUR GRADE will be determined in the first two weeks of class with a broad assignment based upon your ability to meet the technological and theoretical requirements of this course.
-That means 1) You will send me your e-mail so that I can invite you to Canvas and you will log in at least once.
+10% OF YOUR GRADE will be determined in the first two weeks of class with a broad assignment based upon your ability to meet the technological and organizational requirements of this course in a timely fashion.
+That means 1) You will make sure I have your preferred e-mail address so that I can invite you to Canvas and you will log in at least once.
 2) You will log in to Slack (after I invite you via e-mail) and write a brief, one-paragraph message in the general channel introducing yourself to the class.
-3) You will get yourself a free Hypothes.is account and leave a note on the blog post that reads “Welcome to the Class Blog!.”
+3) You will purchase an account from Milestone Documents and integrate it into your Canvas account.
 4) I will invite you (via e-mail again) to purchase access to the Brands textbook.
 Then you will log in to this class.
-Do all these things by January 27 at 5PM and you will get an “A.” I will take off one letter grade for every one of those things that you fail to do.
+5) A few other small things.
+Instructions for ALL these tasks are spelled out in greater detail in Assignment #1.
+Do all these things by August 31st at 5PM and you will get an “A.” I will take off one full letter grade for every one of those things that you fail to do.